lehos/trenager/README.md

-placeholder for any sort of tasks, tip and tricks, how-to's algorithm implementation etc
+placeholder for any sort of tasks, tip and tricks, how-to's, algorithm implementation etc